KDKK

 KDKK (97.5 FM) is a radio station in Park Rapids, Minnesota.
 It broadcasts with 100,000 watts of effective radiated power.
-It is owned by De La Hunt Broadcasting, through licensee EC Broadcasting, and has a locally produced adult standards/nostalgia music format.
-It also carries the simulcast of the "Coffee Talk" program, which originates at KPRM, and is also simulcasted on KAKK.
+It is owned by De La Hunt Media, Inc., and has a locally produced adult standards/nostalgia music format.
+It also carries the simulcast of the "Coffee Talk" program, which originates at KPRM, and is also simulcasted on KDKK.

-Hourly news updates are provided by the CBS Radio Network.
-Originally, it had NBC Radio news.
+Hourly news updates are provided by FOX NEWS.
+Originally, it had CBS, NBC Radio news and USA News.

-In 2006, owners Ed and Carol De La Hunt were inducted into the Pavek Museum of Broadcasting Hall of Fame.
+In 2006, previous owners Ed and Carol De La Hunt were inducted into the Pavek Museum of Broadcasting Hall of Fame.
+Effective September 24, 2021, KDKK and its sister stations ownership were transferred to their son Ed "Butch" and his wife Tamara De La Hunt; De La Hunt Media, Inc.

 Their Park Rapids properties include KDKK, KPRM 870 and KXKK 92.5.
-They also own KKWB-FM in Bemidji, KAKK and KQKK in Walker, and KSKK in Verndale.
+They also own KKWB-FM in Bemidji, KAKK and KQKK in Walker, and FM translators in Walker 93.7 and 96.3, Park Rapids 100.5, Bemidji 103.1 and Staples/Wadena 94.7.

+KDKK-FM operates Mondays to Saturdays from 5:30 am to midnight local time and Sundays from 7:00 am to midnight local time.